-35. All Acting and Special Responsibility Allowances should be subject to review and it is essential that this review be carried out in every case.
-Allowances will have a review or cessation date attached when they are awarded to a member of staff.

-b) Review date - allowances should be reviewed by the date stated which should be no later than six months at the most after the start date and will normally be three months or when circumstances change, whichever is the sooner.
+- 35. All Acting and Special Responsibility Allowances should be subject to review and it is essential that this review be carried out in every case.
+Allowances will have a review or cessation date attached when they are awarded to a member of staff. - a) Cessation date allowances should be ceased at the date stated to avoid overpayment.
+Where an allowance relates to the duties of a vacant post, the cessation date should not be later than the day prior to that on which the vacancy is filled. - b) Review date allowances should be reviewed by the date stated which should be no later than six months at the most after the start date and will normally be three months or when circumstances change, whichever is the sooner.
 The review date will be included in the variation to contract letter.
 If the allowance is to cease, the line manager should inform the HR Manager at the earliest opportunity; if it needs to be extended, the appropriate authorisation should be sought.
 The HR Department should be notified accordingly.
 General